-Our most advanced clinical program is for LMs, which are rare, non-malignant cysts of the lymphatic vascular system that primarily form in the head and neck region of children before the age of two.
-In July 2020, the U.S. Food and Drug Administration, or FDA, granted Rare Pediatric Disease designation for TARA-002 for the treatment of LMs.
-OK-432, the originator compound to TARA-002, has been the standard of care in LMs in Japan for over 20 years.
-In addition to the clinical experience in Japan, we have secured the rights to a dataset from one of the largest ever conducted Phase 2 studies in lymphatic malformations, in which OK-432 was administered via a compassionate use program led by the University of Iowa to over 500 pediatric and adult patients.
-We have updated the initial IND that was submitted by the University of Iowa and submitted the update and accompanying clarifying questions to the FDA Division of Vaccines and Related Products Applications, or the Division, in connection with the IND for TARA-002 in LMs.
-In April 2021, we announced that based on written feedback from the FDA, we intend to complete confirmatory, large-scale, GMP manufacturing comparability in the second half of 2021 and, upon alignment with FDA on study design, subsequently initiate a clinical study in pediatric LM patients.
+We are also pursuing TARA-002 in LMs, which are rare, non-malignant cysts of the lymphatic vascular system that primarily form in the head and neck region of children before the age of two.
+In July 2020, the FDA granted Rare Pediatric Disease designation for TARA-002 for the treatment of LMs.
+OK-432, the originator therapy to TARA-002, has been the standard of care in LMs in Japan for over 20 years.
+In addition to the clinical experience in Japan, we have secured the rights to a dataset from one of the largest ever conducted Phase 2 trials in LMs, in which OK-432 was administered via a compassionate use program led by the University of Iowa to over 500 pediatric and adult patients.
+We have an IND for LMs with the Vaccines and Related Products Division of the FDA, or Vaccines Division.
+The FDA has provided us with preliminary guidance regarding a potential development path for TARA-002 in LMs and we are planning to initiate a Phase 2 clinical trial of TARA-002 in this indication subject to alignment with the FDA on a clinical trial protocol.